What Are Breadcrumbs

 2. How do breadcrumbs work?

 Breadcrumbs make it easier to find specific pages on a website.
-Because the site is laid out in a breadcrumb pattern ( are a minimal single path that leads you step-by-step), is easier to understand.
+Because the site is laid out in a breadcrumb pattern (a minimal single path that leads you step-by-step), is easier to understand.
 The user does not need to click on the menu to see what navigation options are available.
 Breadcrumbs increase browsing as a result.

 3. What are the two roles of breadcrumb navigation lines?